OSGConnect/INPROGRESS-tutorial-wordfreq/README.md

 	$ condor_submit wordcount.submit

-You can check the job's progress using `condor_q`.
-Once it finishes, you should see the same `counts.Alice_in_Wonderland.tsv` output.
+You can check the job's progress using `condor_q`, which will print out the status of your jobs in the queue.
+You can also use the command `condor_watch_q` to monitor the queue in real time (use the keybaord shortcut `Ctrl c` to exit).
+Once the job finishes, you should see the same `counts.Alice_in_Wonderland.tsv` output when you enter `ls`.

 ## Analyzing Multiple Books